JabuKekana/OOA-Open-Day-App/README.md

 Features include:

-Signup/Signin - With Firebase Authentication
+Signup/Signin - With Firebase Authentication,
-3D Map of indoor & outdoor of the venue
+3D Map of indoor & outdoor of the venue,
-Notifications Page
+Notifications Page,
-Queries Page
+Queries Page,
-Schedule Page
+Schedule Page,
-Credits Page with users unique QR Code
+Credits Page with users unique QR Code,
-Users earn coupons which are stored in Cloud Firestore Admins/Marshall's can scan QR Code to see user's coupons or give coupons to users Admins can send push notifications - With service worker Admins can add users muanually
+Users earn coupons which are stored in Cloud Firestore, Admins/Marshall's can scan QR Code to see user's coupons or give coupons to users, Admins can send push notifications - With service worker, Admins can add users muanually,
 Admins can see all users, print QR Codes, Delete & Update Users.